riffnshred/nhl-led-scoreboard/README.md

 You need Git to clone this repo and PIP3 for installing the scoreboard software.

 Since version V1.0.0 you need python 3.3 and up.
-Run these two command in your terminal to install git and PIP3.
+Run these two commands in your terminal to install git and PIP3.
 ```
 sudo apt-get update
 sudo apt install git python3-pip